rosell-dk/webp-express/README.md

 ## Limitations

-* The plugin does not work on Microsoft IIS server, nor in WAMP
+* The plugin has not been tested by the developer on Microsoft IIS server.
+[Some however reports that it works](https://wordpress.org/support/topic/iis-and-webp-works/)

 ## Frequently Asked Questions